Read This First

 Prompt 3: Elaborate on the history of Publication Bias, and provide an extensive explanation of its causes and effects.

-The central claim is this: Publication bias, often referred to as the “file drawer problem,” is a significant issue within the scientific community, affecting the integrity and reliability of the scientific literature.
+In plain terms: Publication bias, often referred to as the “file drawer problem,” is a significant issue within the scientific community, affecting the integrity and reliability of the scientific literature.

 Researchers’ Preferences